vrai-labs/auth-demo/README.md

 - The access token expiry time is 10 seconds for the purpose of this demo, but in a production system, you should set it to at least 15 mins.

 ## Authors
-- Written with :heart: by the folks at SuperTokens.
+Written with :heart: by the folks at SuperTokens.
 We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
 Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning:

-## License
-MIT license.
-For more information, please see the license tab on this repo.